 You will need to be eligible for the maximum benefit rate under the Post 9/11 GI Bill, this includes:

-- If you have served 36 months (may be aggregate) on active duty.
+Have served 36 months (may be aggregate) on active duty

-In addition to your school participating in the Yellow Ribbon Program, they must have not also offered the Yellow Ribbon Program to more than the maximum amount of people as stated in the participation agreement.
+The school must not have also offered the Yellow Ribbon Program to more than the maximum amount of people as stated in the participation agreement.

 Your school must also certify your enrollment to the VA and provide Yellow Ribbon Program information.

 You do not qualify if you are an active duty service member or their spouse.

 How Do I Know If A School Is a Yellow Ribbon Program Participant?